-You enter The Tryst into a beautiful sitting room with a massive inglenook fireplace containing a cosy wood burner.
-There are ancient beams throughout and a beautifully decorated wood panelled wall above the fireplace runs a series of small historical alcoves.
-There is a large L shaped sofa and a big armchair to relax into.
+You enter The Tryst into a beautiful sitting room with a huge inglenook fireplace with a cosy wood burner.
+There are ancient beams throughout and a beautifully decorated wood panelled wall and above the fireplace there's a series of small historical alcoves.
+There's also a large L shaped sofa and an armchair to relax in.

-The double doors in the carved wooden wall lead through to a good sized farmhouse kitchen with its wonderful working Aga stove and shaker style interior.
+The double doors in the carved wooden wall, lead through to a good sized farmhouse kitchen with its working Aga stove and shaker style interior.

-The kitchen is well appointed and looks out over the pretty walled 'knot garden' with its arbours and sun trap corners in which you can enjoy a relaxing drink or meal 'al fresco'.
-To the right of the sitting room is the deep red dining room which easily seats 6 at its oak refectory table.
+The kitchen is well appointed and looks out over the pretty walled 'knot garden' with its arbours and sun trap corners in which you can enjoy a relaxing drink or meal al fresco.
+To the right of the sitting room is the deep red dining room which easily seats six at its oak refectory table.

-This Room also has a truckle bed which can be pulled out to accommodate an extra person at a squeeze but please call first to discuss this option as it restricts the space and is really only good for 2 children.
+This room also has a truckle bed which can be pulled out to accommodate an extra person at a squeeze, but please call first to discuss this option as it restricts the space and is really only good for two children.
 There is a charge of £40 for the additional bed which can be added in the booking process.

-Next to the Indian bedroom is the downstairs 'wet room' (shower bathroom).
+Next to the Indian bedroom is the downstairs wet room bathroom.

 The Gold Room is the master bedroom.
-This is a light and airy room reaching up to the high rafters it boasts a twenty one arm brass chandelier.
+This is a light and airy room reaching up to the high rafters and it boasts a twenty one arm brass chandelier!
 From here you can see the house that was featured in the Harry Potter films as his ancient country house.

-The beautiful structure of the building with its Tudor nooks, wattle and daub walls, lovely antique furniture, magnificent beams, broad oak floors and uneven lines creates an extremely warm and cosy atmosphere to enjoy.
+The beautiful structure of the building with its Tudor nooks, wattle and daub walls, lovely antique furniture, magnificent beams, broad oak floors and uneven lines, create an extremely warm and cosy atmosphere.